falconre/finch/README.md

 **You are looking at an early pre-release of Finch**.
 There is essentially no documentation at this point in time.

-Finch is a Symbolic Executor against Falcon IL.
+Finch is a Symbolic Executor over Falcon IL.
 If it lifts to Falcon IL, it symbolically executes with Finch.

 # Notes on memory model